 Stretching Your Calves

-After you finish all your exercises make sure you stretch!
+After you finish all your calf exercises for women make sure you stretch!
+All calf workouts should end with a nice deep stretch.
 Stretching is extremely important for keeping your muscles long, lean, and healthy and can also prevent other nasty side-effects like knee, hip and back pain.
 Because the two muscles in your calves work differently, they also need to be stretched differently.
 The leg needs to be straight to stretch the gastrocnemius, but to isolate the soleus you need to stretch the calf with your knee bent.
 So, for best results, perform a 30 second calf stretch on each calf with your leg straight and again with it bent.

 Perfect Calves Workout

 Calves are often overlooked, but don’t neglect those babies.
-Check out or gallery for some really great reasons and inspiration to work your calves often.
+Check out or gallery for some really great reasons and inspiration to do those calf workouts often.

 Perfect Female Calves: Exercise Motivation and Inspiration